gravity-ui/uikit/src/components/Button/README.md

 ### Outlined

-`outlined` - used for secondary actions that require less attention on a page.
-Can be used with or without a main button (only with an accented one).
+`outlined`: Used for secondary actions that require less attention.
+It can be used with or without a main button; in the former case, it must be an emphasized one.

-`outlined-action` - usually used as a link to another page or external resource.
+`outlined-action`: Usually used as a link to another page or external resource.

-There are also semantic variants of this type, which can be used when additional semantics are needed: `outlined-info`, `outlined-success`, `outlined-warning`, `outlined-danger`.
+This type also has semantic variations that can be used when additional semantics are needed: `outlined-info`, `outlined-success`, `outlined-warning`, and `outlined-danger`.

 <!--LANDING_BLOCK